Climate Migration City Project

 In 2022, the City of eThekwini, South Africa was selected as a grantee of the Global Cities Fund for Migrants and Refugees (GCF), the MMC’s instrument to channel international funding directly to cities to implement inclusive projects of their own design.

-With support from the GCF, the City of eThekwini is building a care center and online care portal to connect migrants to social services and economic opportunities, while improving disaster preparedness and response.
+With support from the GCF, the City of eThekwini built a care center and online care portal to connect migrants to social services and economic opportunities, while improving disaster preparedness and response.

 Context